alexellis/jaas/README.md

 Removing service...
 ```

+*Notes on images*

+You can have a multi-node swarm but make sure whatever image you choose is available in an accessible registry.

+> A local image will not need to be pushed to a registry.

 * Running jaas in a container

 You can also run `jaas` in a container, but the syntax becomes slightly more verbose: